b4cksp4c3/b4cksp4c3.github.io/htb/activeboxes/ellingson.md

 Stopped reason: SIGSEGV
 0x0000000000401618 in auth ()
 ```
 Getting the <b>Segmentation fault</b> tells us the binary is vulnerable to a <b>buffer overflow</b>.
-Since we can't drop shell code in this will most likely be a <b>return to libc</b> type attack.
+Since we can't drop shell code in this will most likely be a <b>ret2libc</b> type attack.
 Before we can attempt a <b>ret2libc</b> attack we need to get some information.
 First lets find the offset.

 First, use <b>pattern_create</b> to create a string of random characters.
 ```